-Defines how often the CPU usage level has to occur in a row until an event is raised.

-Also report if CPU level is below the Alarm level

-If this option is checked it generates an Information Unit during each run whether it is below the alarm level or above.
-This option is useful for statistics and debugging.

-For Multiprocessor Systems only: Report for each CPU

-This option can only be used if you have a Multiprocessor System.
-When this option is checked the CPU usage is analyzed for each CPU and for the whole amount of CPU usage.

-Total Memory

-When you click Total Memory tab, you are shown the options as shown in the screen shot below:

-Total Memory Properties

-Enable Memory Check

-If this option is checked then it allows you to monitor the memory.

-Memory usage Alarm level

-Defines the alarm level for the memory usage.
-Note that virtual and physical memory are calculated together.

-Note that this value is in terms of percentage.

 Defines how often the memory usage has to be over the memory usage alarm level in a row.

-Also report if Memory level is below the Alarm level

-This also generates an event if the memory usage is below the alarm level.
+Also report if Memory level is below the Alarm level This also generates an event if the memory usage is below the alarm level.
 A useful option for testing and debugging.

-Physical Memory

-When you click Physical Memory tab, you are shown the options as shown in the screen shot below:
+Physical Memory When you click Physical Memory tab, you are shown the options as shown in the screen shot below:

 Physical Memory Properties

 Enable Physical Memory Check

 If this option is checked then it allows you to monitor the physical memory.

 Physical Memory usage Alarm level

 Defines the alarm level for the physical memory usage.

 Note that this value is in terms of percentage.

+Occurences until alarm is raised

 Defines how often the physical memory usage has to be over the physical memory usage alarm level in a row.

-Also report if Physical Memory level is below the Alarm level

-This also generates an event if the physical memory usage is below the alarm level.
+Also report if Physical Memory level is below the Alarm level This also generates an event if the physical memory usage is below the alarm level.
 A useful option for testing and debugging.

-Virtual Memory

-When you click Virtual Memory tab, you are shown the options as shown in the screen shot below:
+Virtual Memory When you click Virtual Memory tab, you are shown the options as shown in the screen shot below:

-Virtual Memory Properties

-Enable Virtual Memory Check

-If this option is checked then it allows you to monitor the virtual memory.

-Virtual Memory usage Alarm level

-Defines the alarm level for the virtual memory usage.
+Virtual Memory Properties Enable Virtual Memory Check If this option is checked then it allows you to monitor the virtual memory.
+Virtual Memory usage Alarm level Defines the alarm level for the virtual memory usage.
 Note that this value is in terms of percentage.

-Defines how often the virtual memory usage has to be over the virtual memory usage alarm level in a row.

-Also report if Virtual Memory level is below the Alarm level

-This also generates an event if the virtual memory usage is below the alarm level.
+Occurences until alarm is raised Defines how often the virtual memory usage has to be over the virtual memory usage alarm level in a row.
+Also report if Virtual Memory level is below the Alarm level This also generates an event if the virtual memory usage is below the alarm level.
 A useful option for testing and debugging.

-The CPU/Memory Monitor runs periodically.
+Check Interval The CPU/Memory Monitor runs periodically.
 This specifies, how often it should run.
 Please note that the CPU / Memory Monitor waits the configured amount of time after the current run is finished.
 The time is the delay in milliseconds.

-General Values

-In General Values group box, you can see different fields discussed below:

-The Syslog facility to be assigned to events created by this service.
+General Values In General Values group box, you can see different fields discussed below: Syslog Facility The Syslog facility to be assigned to events created by this service.
 Most useful, if the message shall be forwarded to a Syslog server.

-The Syslog priority to be assigned to events created by this service.
+Syslog Priority The Syslog priority to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.

-The Resource ID to be assigned to events created by this service.
+Resource ID The Resource ID to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.

-The Syslog tag value to be assigned to events created by this service.
+Syslog Tag Value The Syslog tag value to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.

-Name of the rule set to be used for this service.
+Default Ruleset Name Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.

-6.3.25 MonitorWare Echo Reply

-The MonitorWare Echo Reply service is a somewhat unusual service.
+6.3.25 MonitorWare Echo Reply The MonitorWare Echo Reply service is a somewhat unusual service.
 It by itself does not generate any events.
 It is the passive counterpart of the MonitorWare Echo Request service.
 These together are used to detect failing agents.
 In this services configuration, only the listening port can be specified.
 This port must be the same to which the Echo Request service tries to connect to.

 MWEchoReplyService

+Listener Port

 Specify the listener port here.